qzchen-uw/MAWpy/docs/MAWfwk.md

 #### Algorithm

 1. **Calculate Stay Duration**:
-   - If the stay duration is already calculated by other algorithms, use that value.
-Otherwise, calculate it as the time difference between the first and last trace ordered by time.
+   - Calculate it as the time difference between the first and last trace ordered by time.
+If there is a value of stay duration already present it the last trace of the given cluster (from say a previous run algorithm), add it to the stay duration calculated in this step.

 2. **Filter Clusters by Duration**:
    - Keep those clusters whose stay duration is greater than the duration constraint.